 We understand that achieving our long-term goals is reliant on building beneficial relationships with the communities in which we operate and creating a balanced flow of mutual benefit.

 Through these mutual benefits, we aim to maximise the positive outcomes of our operations for all our stakeholders.

 Across our operations we have established local committees to encourage meaningful engagement between us, community members and different levels of government.
-Through engagement with these committees, community development priorities have been identified and are centered on the four key pillars:
+Through engagement with these committees, community development priorities have been identified and are centered on four key pillars:

 - Community Infrastructure

 We strive to ensure that the positive economic impact of our operations are felt far beyond our employees.

 We support numerous agricultural based livelihood improvement programs, like the Kwale Cotton Project, that are intended to be the engine room for sustainable community development, outlasting the life of the mine.WATCH: Livelihood Improvement

 We partner with communities, governments and NGO’s to improve access to health services.

 This has included providing much needed health infrastructure such as dispensaries and regional clinics to nearby communities as well as training volunteers to provide basic healthcare education.WATCH: HEALTH PROGRAMS

 Providing secondary and tertiary scholarships to youth in need.